biocommons/biocommons.github.io/docs/private/hackathon-2023.md

 ## Projects

-Projects are still being vetted and should be announced in late June.
+Projects are still being vetted and should be announced in July.
 When ready, they will appear at the [hackathon-2023 repo](https://github.com/biocommons/hackathon-2023).

 ## Staying connected